oNaiPs/secrets-to-env-action/README.md

 ## How it works

-This action uses the input in `secrets` to read all the secrets in the JSON format, and exporting all the variables one by one.
+This action uses the inputs in `secrets` and `vars` to read all the secrets and variables in JSON format, then exports them as environment variables one by one.
+Both secrets and vars go through the same processing pipeline (filtering, prefix manipulation, case conversion) before being exported.

 ## License